-As a driver, you are responsible for yourself and your passengers.
-When your concentration or driving safety is affected by any circumstance, you endanger yourself as well as others on the road $\Rightarrow \land \land$ , for this reason:
+As driver, you are responsible for yourself and your passengers.
+When your concentration or driving safety is affected, you endanger vourself as well as others on the road $\Rightarrow \bigwedge$, for this reason:

 - Do not allow yourself to be distracted from the traffic around you, e.g. by passengers or telephone conversations. - Never drive when your driving ability is impaired (e.g. by medication, alcohol, drugs). - Observe traffic laws and speed limits.